ros2/ros2_documentation/source/Tutorials/Simulators/Ignition/Setting-up-a-Robot-Simulation-Ignition.rst

         /world/diff_drive/state
         /world/diff_drive/stats

-Since we have not launched an ROS 2 nodes yet, the output from ``ros2 topic list`` should be free of any robot topics:
+Since you have not launched an ROS 2 nodes yet, the output from ``ros2 topic list`` should be free of any robot topics:

 .. tabs::